Rolls-Royce Cullinan review

 Insurance data is not readily available for the Cullinan but it’s safe to assume that it will occupy group 50 at the most expensive end of the spectrum.

-Given the steep asking price, it’s likely that the Cullinan will lose some value when it leaves the showroom, but its low-volume production could keep values high in the short term.
+Given the steep asking price, it’s likely that the Cullinan will lose some value when it leaves the showroom, but its low-volume production and positioning at the very top of the SUV market keeps values high in the short term.
+After three years and 40,000 miles your Cullinan will still be worth as much as 85% of ts original purchase price.

 Interior, design and technology